mimelator/wavelength-cozy-game-sdk/docs/testing/README.md

 ## 📁 Contents

 ### 🎯 [Quick Start for Non-Technical Users](quick-start-non-technical.md)
-**Perfect for actual users** - A friendly, step-by-step guide that walks complete beginners through creating their first AI-generated game in 30 minutes.
+**Perfect for actual users** - A friendly, step-by-step guide that walks complete beginners through creating their first game in 30 minutes.

 - **Use this for**: Real users, sharing with friends, marketing demos
 - **Audience**: Anyone who wants to try VIBE Coding